balena-io-experimental/inkyshot/README.md

 Use the `WEATHER_FONT` variable to customize the font used in weather display mode.

+Use the `WEATHER_INVERT` variable to invert the Image being displayed - `WAVESHARE` specific.

 `LOCALE` variable allows to display the date of temperature reading in any language supported by [the date library](https://arrow.readthedocs.io/en/latest/#module-arrow.locales).

 Finally, you can set the environment variable `MODE` to `alternate` for Inkyshot to rotate between `quote` and `weather` modes.